 Level 1: Reaction

 At the base level is the reaction, which focuses on how satisfied the learners are with the training.
 This is widely used by all trainers using basic surveys.
-Important indicators are participation rates, completion rates and rating the training.
+Important indicators are participation rates, completion rates and rating of the training.
 In this case, spotting recurring themes is a critical challenge.
-For instance, identifying low rated areas as shared by the salesperson to understand what can be done to improve the learner’s experience.
+For instance, identifying low-rated areas as shared by the salesperson to understand what can be done to improve the learner’s experience.